CVS Health Corporation (CVS) Stock Analysis

 Is CVS a good investment?

-CVS Health Corporation (CVS) has a Plutrex AI rating of 72.5/100 as of May 26, 2026, indicating a Buy consensus.
+CVS Health Corporation (CVS) has a Plutrex AI rating of 75.0/100 as of July 10, 2026, indicating a Buy consensus.
 The stock is not classified as halal-compliant.
-Key strength: PEG ratio of 0.86 indicates 16% undervaluation with 11.8% five-year EPS growth projections.
-Main concern: Extremely low net margin of 0.4% and operating margin of 1.6% indicate severe profitability challenges.
+Key strength: PEG ratio of 0.87 indicates 13% undervaluation with strong 13.3% next-year EPS growth.
+Main concern: Extremely thin profitability with net margin of 0.7% and ROE of 3.8% indicating operational inefficiency.

 Investment Summary